kingahmedino/google-drive-upload-action/README.md

 # google-drive-upload-git-action

-Github action that uploads files to Google Drive.
+Github action that uploads files to Google Drive and saves a link to the uploaded file in `GITHUB_OUTPUT`.
 **This only works with a Google Service Account!**

 Thanks to [Team Tumbleweed](https://github.com/team-tumbleweed) for developing the initial version of this actions package.